dribnet/purvs/README.md

 My alphabet gets more complex has it goes on, the letters/numbers become more an more abstract but even so when together they form a fairly functional alphabet, but alone they provoke the eye.

  - also need to make sure all of my letters fit into their bounding box

+ 27/04

+ Tweaked most letters to fit into boundry squares, some still need adjusting.

+ Decided to go with the name 'FUNHOUSE'.

+ Also changed my display words, and made my exhibition my default image.